microbecode/zk-languages/noname/README.md

 Noname is a stand-alone ZK language.
 It enables full privacy for operations.

-Noname is a brand new language (even if the lore of ZK languages).
-It's lacking quite a bit of features, but seems interesting.

 There is no native ecosystem/network/blockchain around Noname.
 Therefore, no ZK smart contracts are supported.

 ## Stand-alone usage